Lachlan-Cribb/website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-I am an epidemiologist currently working in the epidemiology of dementia and psychiatric disorders.
-My main interests are in using causal inference methods in RCTs and observational studies to guide public health interventions for these conditions.
+I am an epidemiologist working in the fields of dementia and psychiatry research.
+My main interests are in design and analysis of RCTs and causal inference methods in observational studies.

+I'm using this website to share detail of the various analytical/philosophical problems I encounter in the course of this research work, and hopefully some of the solutions too.